Follow us on LinkedIn for the latest updates

 Aerial Bundled Cable (ABC) is an innovative concept for Over Head (OH) power distribution.
 When compared to the conventional bare conductor OH distribution system, ABC provides higher safety and reliability, lower power losses, stability in voltage regulation and ultimate system economy by reducing installation, maintenance, and operation cost.

 The construction and mechanical properties of the AB Cable system originate from the HD 626 standard.
-The AB Cable itself is available in several constructions including the Insulated Messenger system, the Self-Supporting System (2 core or 4 core), and the uninsulated messenger system.
-The commonality amongst all these systems is that the current-carrying high strength aluminum alloy phase conductors are insulated with PE or XLPE material and then twisted around the messenger cable (insulated messenger and uninsulated messenger systems) or twisted amongst themselves (self-supporting system).
-You can read more about the cable construction of AB Cables in our article here: Components of an LV AB Cable Distribution Line
+The AB Cable itself is available in several constructions including the Insulated Messenger System, the Self-Supporting System (2 core or 4 core), and the uninsulated messenger system.
+The commonality amongst all these systems is that the current-carrying high-strength aluminium alloy phase conductors are insulated with PE or XLPE material and then twisted around the messenger cable (insulated messenger and uninsulated messenger systems) or twisted amongst themselves (self-supporting system).

 As mentioned in our article on the ‘Lifespan of ABC Lines in Moist / Wet Environments’, the most influential factor in aging ABC cables is the use of non-standard cable connectors, accessories and clamps because they allow water ingress which slowly damages the cable.